bcgov/ols-geocoder/BCAddressExchangeSchema.md

-ACCESS.BUS| Access to and from site by bus|No ACCESS.BUS.IN| Access to site from road by bus|No ACCESS.BUS.OUT| Access from site to road by bus|No ACCESS.PARKING|Access to and from parking|No ACCESS.PARKING.BUS|Access to and from bus parking|No ACCESS.PARKING.IN|Access to parking|No
+ACCESS.BUS| Access to and from site by bus|No ACCESS.BUS.IN| Access to site from road by bus|No ACCESS.BUS.OUT| Access from site to road by bus|No ACCESS.DELIVERY|Access to and from delivery entrance|No ACCESS.DELIVERY.IN| Access to delivery entrance from road|No ACCESS.DELIVERY.OUT| Access from delivery entrance to road|No ACCESS.PARKING|Access to and from parking|No ACCESS.PARKING.BUS|Access to and from bus parking|No ACCESS.PARKING.IN|Access to parking|No
 ACCESS.PARKING.OUT|Access from parking|No
 ACCESS.PARKING.TRUCK|Access to and from truck parking|No
 ACCESS.PARKING.BUS|Access to and from bus parking|No
-ACCESS.DELIVERY|Access to and from delivery entrance|No
-ACCESS.EMERGENCY|Access to and from emergency entrance by emergency vehicle|No ACCESS.EMERGENCY.IN|Access to emergency entrance from road by emergency vehicle|No ACCESS.EMERGENCY.OUT|Access from emergency entrance to road by emergency vehicle|No ACCESS.IN|Access to site from road|No ACCESS.SERVICE|Access to and from service entrance|No ACCESS.TRUCK|Access to and from site by truck|No ACCESS.TRUCK.IN|Access to site from road by truck|No ACCESS.TRUCK.IN|Access from site to road by truck|No APT|Apartment|Yes
+ACCESS.EMERGENCY|Access to and from emergency entrance by emergency vehicle|No ACCESS.EMERGENCY.IN|Access to emergency entrance from road by emergency vehicle|No ACCESS.EMERGENCY.OUT|Access from emergency entrance to road by emergency vehicle|No ACCESS.SERVICE|Access to and from service entrance|No ACCESS.SERVICE.IN|Access to service entrance from road|No ACCESS.SERVICE.OUT|Access from service entrance to road|No ACCESS.TRUCK|Access to and from site by truck|No ACCESS.TRUCK.IN|Access to site from road by truck|No ACCESS.TRUCK.OUT|Access from site to road by truck|No APT|Apartment|Yes
 BERTH|Berth on a dock|No
 BSMT|Basement|No